-Examination: The Examination for German I.2 consists of one written paper of two hours' duration, an oral examination and a coursework assessment element.

-Assessment: Coursework shall count 40% of the grade awarded for German I.2.
-This course will be offered in the second semester.

-LANG2004.
-German II.1 (12 credits)

-This course is taught throughout the year and builds on the first year work.
+Second Year LANG2004.
+German II.1 (12 credits) This course is taught throughout the year and builds on the first year work.
 It offers a balanced range of the various language skills through further syntax acquisition; reading and text analysis, listening comprehension, composition, oral expression and communicative skills.
 A wide variety of teaching techniques is used.
 Small tutorial groups are arranged throughout the year to ensure maximum opportunities for interactive practice.
-All students continuing their studies in the third year are strongly encouraged to attend a summer intensive immersion course in Germany.

-- Prerequisites: German I.2 or comparable level acquired elsewhere.
-Students wishing to be admitted to German II.1 without having enrolled for German I.2 previously will have to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere a standard adequate to enable them to complete the course satisfactorily. - Examination: The Examination for this course consists of one three-hour paper and a coursework assessment element.
+All students continuing their studies in the third year are strongly encouraged to attend a summer intensive immersion course in Germany. - Prerequisites: German I.2 or comparable level acquired elsewhere.
+Students wishing to be admitted to German II.1 without having enrolled for German I.2 previously will have to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere a standard adequate to enable them to complete the course satisfactorily. - Examination: The Examination for this course consists of one three-hour paper and a coursework assessment element.
 In addition, the examination also includes an oral examination.
 Assessment: Coursework assessment shall count 40% of the grade awarded for German II.1.
 LANG2039.
-Translation exercise I (3 credits)

-Students will practise written translations from German to Chinese and Chinese to German using a variety of texts written in different styles.
+Translation exercise I (3 credits) Students will practise written translations from German to Chinese and Chinese to German using a variety of texts written in different styles.
 The main aim is to make students aware of the major structural differences between German and Chinese and to provide them with additional information on contemporary German topics.
 Co-requisites: German II.1 or comparable level acquired elsewhere.
-Students wishing to be admitted to Translation exercise I without having enrolled in German II.1 will have to satisfy the Faculty Board through the Director of the Language Centre that they have attained the requisite standard elsewhere.
+Students wishing to be admitted to Translation exercise I without having enrolled in German II.1 will have to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained the requisite standard elsewhere.
+Assessment: 100% coursework.